matt-the-ogre/tide-calendar/README.md

-# Tide data retrieval
+# Print a tide calendar for a location

-A python program to retrieve tide data for a station, year, and month.
+A python program to retrieve tide data for a station, year, and month then create a calendar page (or pages) using `pcal`.

 ## Virtual environment